richard1iu/Geodetector/README.md

 Geodetector q statistic helps understand **spatial confounding, sample bias and overfitting.**

 1. `Confounding arises` if a global model was applied to a SH population, leading to statistical insignificance.
-The problem can be simply avoided if SH is identified (by Geodetector q statistic) then `modelling in the strata, separately`.
+The problem can be simply avoided if SH is identified (by Geodetector q statistic) then **modelling in the strata, separately**.
 2. `A sample would be biased` if a population is SH and the sample do not cover all strata.
-The problem can be solved if SH is identified (by Geodetector q statistic) then `apply bias remedy models` such as `Heckman regression` and `Bshade method`.
+The problem can be solved if SH is identified (by Geodetector q statistic) then **apply bias remedy models** such as `Heckman regression` and `Bshade method`.
 3. Local models aim to overcome heterogeneity but often suffer `overfitting` and too many parameters to interpret.
-The problems can be avoided if `modelling in strata` or `stratifying the outputs of a local model` then interpreting the stratified parameters.
+The problems can be avoided if **modelling in strats** or **stratifying the outputs of a local model** then interpreting the stratified parameters.

 ## Functions of Geodetector: